Beginnings and Endings

 grasping and swinging.

-One of my professors remarked that in his experience people with wide
+One of my professors remarked that in his experience people

-triangular eyes have benevolent souls and those with round eyes evil ones;
+with wide triangular eyes have benevolent souls and those

-his own eyes were remarkably wide and triangular, and when he saw me
+with round eyes evil ones; his own eyes were remarkably wide

-looking, noting their glint too, he frowned.
-Every time he heard his round-eyed
+he frowned.
+Every time he heard his round-eyed dog bark he

-so why not play more games like who can be truly kinder?
+has to lose, we think; so why not play more games like

 Ideal world

-Many have longed for a world
+Many have longed to be free,

-where every being is free,
+where every being has a place

-and is understood,
+and is understood —

-he said poets would not be allowed,
+he said poets could not be allowed,

-were hard to control and told stories
+were hard to lead and told stories

 of gods and goddesses, how they lived